| By

 breasts, bras or shells containing gels, saline

-- Gels or frozen liquids needed to cool disability or
+solution, or other liquids; and, Gels or frozen liquids needed to cool disability or

 medically related items used by persons with

+disabilities or medical conditions.
 You are allowed reasonable amounts over 3 ounces of the

 items above in your carry-on baggage, but you will need to